ZakWinnick/rangeway-newsroom/README.md

 ## Brand Consistency

-This site uses the same design system as the main Rangeway Energy site (rangeway.energy), ensuring brand consistency across all properties.
+This site uses the same design system as the main Rangeway site (rangewayev.com), ensuring brand consistency across all properties.

 ## Contact

-For questions about this site, contact: media@rangeway.energy
+For questions about this site, contact: media@rangewayev.com